humblehacker/firmware/README.md

 Instantiate project directory
 -----------------------------
-Navigate to `keyboard/firmware`.
-In this directory, you'll find a directory `kb_reference`.
+In this `firmware` directory, you'll find a sub-directory called `kb_reference`.
 This is your starting point for building a firmware specific to your keyboard/controller combo.
 You need to duplicate this directory, naming it whatever you desire.
 It's a good idea to keep the `kb_` prefix.
 In this example, I'll use `kb_example`.

 Test build
 ----------
 To ensure that your build environment is set up correctly, and all dependencies have been satisfied, it's a good idea to try to build the firmware prior to making any code modifications.
-From the command-line, navigate to `keyboard/firmware/kb_example` and type `make`.
+From the command-line, navigate to `firmware/kb_example` and type `make`.
 At this point you should have a successful build.
 If not, review the above instructions to make sure you haven't missed anything.
 If you're still having problems, contact me and we'll work them out.

 Modify sources
 --------------